Adobe-Marketing-Cloud/aep-sdks-documentation/beta/adobe-experience-platform-mini-programs-sdk/README.md

 {% tab title="English" %}
 ### **Configuration**

 The SDK will allow for easy configuration of app and Adobe Analytics related settings.
 Developers will be able to manage queuing of Analytics requests.
-Queuing requests canensure HTTP request ordering and potentially minimize quota collision enforced by WeChat.
+Queuing requests can ensure HTTP request ordering and potentially minimize quota collision enforced by WeChat.
 Debug logging \(with multiple log levels\) is also provided for a more transparent implementation.

 ### **Data Collection**